| 7. CORRECTING YOUR

 pause for a fraction of a second before you start your movement.
 The

+pause will make you focus on the task at hand.
 The second principle is AVOIDING AN END GAINING APPROACH.
 Let us

 say you are driving a car, you are late and in a hurry to reach the